 Reasoning about Rust: an introduction to Rustdoc's JSON format

-Luca Palmieri - a year ago
+Luca Palmieri - 2 years ago

 Macros are the primary mechanism for metaprogramming in Rust, either to perform code generation or enforce constraints at compile-time that are not easily captured by the type system (e.g. sqlx).
 Macros are also limited: their input is a stream of tokens, with no type-level information.
 Up until last year, you had to hook directly into the compiler internals to get a more featureful representation.
 This is no longer the case, thanks to Rustdoc's JSON format: an information-rich representation of your Rust API in a machine-parsable format (with a versioned schema!).
 We will introduce the feature, look at the structure of the data and cover a few of the usecases where it shines.
 You will leave the talk with a basic understanding of the format and ideas on how you could leverage it to build tools that enhance your own Rust workflows.